snuq/VSEQF/Readme.md

    When a parent sequence is deleted, all children will be deleted as well.

 These settings can also be found in the Quick Functions Settings menu.

-## QuickProxy
-Automatically sets proxies for imported strips, and optionally can generate them automatically as well.

-All settings for QuickProxy are found in the Quick Functions Settings menu.

-* __Enable Proxy On Import__

-   Enables the given proxy settings on any compatible sequence type when it is imported.

-* __Auto-Build Proxy On Import__

-   Starts the proxy building process on imported sequences.
-   Will only function if Enable Proxy On Import is active.
-   This will cause a performance hit on Blender as it is generating the proxies in the background.

-The other settings are standard proxy settings, see the Blender help documentation for information on them.